woobrendan/woobrendan/README.md

 ### Glad to see you here!
 Hello!
-I am an aspiring Software Developer transitioning my career from professional sports.
-After 9 great years of working in sports car racing, I decided to make a change and took a full stack web development bootcamp at Lighthouse Labs where in the span of 12 weeks I went from knowing nothing about coding to being able to develop my own functioning app.
+I am an aspiring Software Developer transitioning my career from professional motorsports.
+After 10 great years of working in sports car racing, I am looking to make a change and took a full stack web development bootcamp at Lighthouse Labs where in the span of 12 weeks I went from knowing nothing about coding to being able to develop my own functioning app.

 After my bootcamp I was able to identify areas of high stress and inefficiency at my racing job, and decided to build my own application to see if I could make work flow smoother.
 I designed my app Podium Assistant that removed the rush of preparing a last minute podium script and instead allowed for easily selectable winners that populated a script with all required information with the click of a button.